d-bl/MAE-gf/docs/misca.md

 ## Another fish

 ![Another fish][P-1111]
-With the following were created to work "upwards" from one square to another.
+The following grounds were created to work "upwards" from one square to another.
 As Groundforge does not support going upwards, the pattern in Groundforge is turned one quarter.

 * [example 1][T-1114], [example 2][T-1111]